Mold Inspection and Testing Delaware

 The U.S. Environmental Protection Agency recommends a commonsense approach to mold.
 As there are no federal standards for mold levels, there is no way to accurately “pass” or “fail” a mold test.
 Keep in mind that many of these tests simply gauge the mold spore counts as compared to another sample.
 If the spore counts are elevated at the time of the test, it fails and passes if the counts are low.

-Imagine taking a swab sample of the inside of your toilet.
-Now, thoroughly clean the toilet with Clorox bleach and take another sample.
-Which one will fail, and which test will pass?
-However, the toilet test will fail again in a few days as the source of the problem continues to poo.
+Imagine taking a sample from the toilet’s interior.
+Take another sample and clean the toilet thoroughly with Clorox bleach.
+Which test will fail and which one will pass?
+The toilet test will fail again within a few days if the source of the problem persists.
 Yuck, right?

 *Some states and local municipalities have enacted legislation and law regarding mold inspection and testing regulations.
 Check with your local government to ensure that any professional that you may hire is following that law in your area.